Can a delivery side hustle app help you earn consistent income but have flexible hours?

 Postmates sends all driver payments on Monday morning.
 You can expect to see the funds in your account by Wednesday or Thursday.
 The exact day depends on your bank processing times.

-Tip: Chime Bank is fee-free and lets you direct deposit up to two days early.
+Tip: Chime is fee-free financial technology company and lets you direct deposit up to two days early.

 What if you need money now?
 Postmates let you request instant payment after each delivery.
 The funds transfer to your linked debit card with a minimum $5 balance.
 Most deposits are accessible within 15 to 30 minutes.